28 April 2023

 I was off to a bad start even before I began.

 When I started with the PostIt Notes, I quickly found they not only have very strict boundaries (duh!) but also remove any ‘preciousness’ that often comes with sketchbooks.
 Their small stature as a canvas meant sweeping lines, or large levels of detail were not options, and even the smallest fluctuation in line weight made a big impact on the sketch.
-So over the course of two weeks, I found my drawings becoming lighter, simpler, with the emphasis on conveying the idea through composition, with ‘just enough’ to make it interesting.
-Plus, the very nature of PostIt Notes, sitting unobtrusively on the desk, always open and ready for something to be jotted down, meant I found myself spontaneously popping out little scenes and designs several times a day as they came to mind.
+So over the course of two weeks, I found my drawings becoming lighter and simpler, with the emphasis on conveying the idea through composition, and ‘just enough’ to make it interesting.
+Plus, the very nature of PostIt Notes, sitting unobtrusively on the desk and always open, ready for something to be jotted down, meant I found myself spontaneously popping out little scenes and designs several times a day as they came to mind.
 I began sketching a lot!

-Then, one day, this appeared in my Instagram feed:
+Then, one day, this appeared in my (now defunct) Instagram feed:

 “I’ve been following you for a while and I really wanted to emphasize to you how much I love your work.
 I see all kinds of complex art on my feed, work that takes hours, days, months, and yet the originality of their work is lacking.
 Your style is so simple, yet the ideas conveyed are extraordinary.
 Simply wonderful.
 Thank you for doing what you do!”